mochar/matryoshka/README.md

 Approach: Fit autoencoder on modality 1.
 Then use one of two models:
 - Matryoshka: Freeze weights and extend autoencoder left and right by additional layers that map modality 2 to modality 1, and vice versa.
-- Jian: Replace encoder with a new one that maps modality 1 to Z, freeze decoder, add additional layer at the end that maps modality 1 to modality 2.
+- Jian: Replace encoder with a new one that now maps modality 2 to Z, freeze decoder, add additional layer at the end that maps modality 1 to modality 2.

 Run:
 1. Train initial autoencoder: `python train.py base EPOCHS`